NIFTy-PPL/NIFTy/docs/source/start.rst

 The tuple of domain on which a field lives is described by the :py:class:`DomainTuple` class.
 A :py:class:`DomainTuple` object can be constructed from

-- a single instance of anything derived from :py:class:`DomainTuple`
+- a single instance of anything derived from :py:class:`Domain`
 - a tuple of such instances (possibly empty)
 - another :py:class:`DomainTuple` object